Skip to main content

 • I've requested a mail ballot, has it been mailed yet?

-• I already voted my mail ballot and mailed it in, has it been received by the Elections Office?
+• I already voted by mail ballot and mailed it in.
+Has the Elections Office received it?

-Track the status of your vote-by-mail ballot using this free access system.
+Track the status of your vote-by-mail ballot using this free access system: https://www.flaglerelections.gov/my-voter-info

 Sign up for our new ballot tracking service and follow your ballot all the way from printed and mailed ➡️ received and counted! ✅